maitritan/bookshelf-api/README.md

 # Bookshelf API
-Bookshelf API is a backend project in the API system from Dicoding Indonesia.
+Bookshelf API is the final backend project on the API system organized and reviewed by Dicoding Indonesia.

 ## Installation
 * Use Visual Code Studio to run the server of the API system.